fibo/y-combinator/README.md

 ## Example

 **Q.** What can I do with the Y Combinator?

-**A.** For example you can use it to get a factorial function, the following code works
+**A.** Mmh, for example you can use it to get a factorial function, the following code works.

 ```
 var Y = require('y-cominator')